 What are the benefits of sports massage?

-Sports massage has a number of physical, physiological and psychological benefits.
-As well as helping the body to recover from any injuries incurred as a result of strenuous physical activity, a course of therapy also has a role to play in any athlete or sportsperson’s long-term injury prevention strategy and will bolster their health and fitness routine.
+Sports Massage therapy has a number of physical, physiological and psychological sports massage benefits.
+As well as helping the body to recover from any injuries incurred as a result of strenuous physical activity.
+A course of therapy also has a role to play in any athlete or sportspersons long-term injury prevention strategy and will bolster their health and fitness routine.

-Setting aside time for regular massage treatment can help to improve performance, mobility and overall long-term well-being.
+Setting aside time for regular massage treatment can help to improve performance, mobility, and overall long-term well-being.
 We also recommend consulting our sports massage therapists alongside physiotherapists or osteopaths.
 Our therapists are highly qualified and well versed in both anatomy and physiology.
 The physical sports massage benefits of sports therapy include:

 Sports massage therapy removes the tension and waste products in the body which cause pain, as well as helping to release the body’s natural endorphins.

 Our Sports massage and soft tissue therapists additionally perform manipulation and stretches on the muscle fibres and connective tissues, with the aim of releasing stress and built-up pressure.
 Intense sports training can cause tissues to become hard and inflexible.
 Stretching the muscle tissues can help to reverse this inflexibility.